staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 pm.variables.get("vault:variable-key");
 ``` -->

-> When you reference a vault secret as the initial value of a variable, the reference to the vault secret (for example `{{vault:secret-name}}`) is synced using Postman's cloud servers, and shared with anyone who has access to the workspace.
+> When you reference a vault secret as the initial value of a variable, the reference to the secret (for example `{{vault:secret-name}}`) is synced using Postman's cloud servers, and shared with anyone who has access to the workspace.
 The secret stored in your Postman Vault isn't synced or shared.
 Learn more about [initial and current values](/docs/sending-requests/variables/#initial-and-current-values).

 <!-- -->